jorendorff/a-history-of-the-world-notes/009-Maya-maize-god-statue.md

 trespassing on territory that's properly reserved for the gods."
 What do you think?

 (research) Corn and beans are traditionally eaten together.
-Why?
+Is there a nutritional reason for this?

 (research) What is the biggest agricultural product of the United States today?